achernyshova/Reddit-NLP-Classification/readme.md

 ## Conclusions and findings
 In spite of the fact that I chose highly correlated subreddits all three models (Logistic Regression, Naive Bayes and Random Forest) showed at least 1.7x better accuracy score than the baseline.
 The best model is Logistic Regression, we can predict with an accuracy of about 95.4% where a given post came from, 19 out of 20 posts.

-## Next steps
-Further improvements for the model includes:
-- better work with hyperparameters to reduce overfitting for Random Forest Classifier